frontendweekly/virga/src/posts/2020-05-03-setting-up-webmentions-on-eleventy.md

 ```

 This is one of the Webmentions I received.
 (Well, I send this one.)
-Let's look at `wm-property` field since this piece of data defines how to display the data.
+Let's look at `wm-property` field since this piece of data will define how to display the data.

 According to webmention.io's README, there are 6 properties: